Sign up to our Newsletter

 GRE

 The test you take depends on which school you’d like to go to.
-While only 70 schools accept the GRE, top-ranking schools like Yale and Harvard are part of this list, meaning you can still apply to top-ranking schools if you choose to write the GRE instead of the LSAT!
+Top-ranking schools like Yale and Harvard are part of the list of schools accepting the GRE, meaning you can still apply to prestigious schools without the LSAT.

 Luckily, you don’t have to make this decision on your own; Juris Education offers GRE and LSAT consultations to help you decide which option is best for you and how to ace your chosen test.